daniyalsaif2000/Daniyal-Saif-Portfolio/README.md

 # Daniyal-Saif-Portfolio
 ### Hi there!
-Get to know me better by viewing the work I do, here you can find my publications related to customer insights, product growth, data strategy and automated functionalities. ashdjabdasbujd
+Get to know me better by viewing the work I do, here you can find my publications related to customer insights, product growth, data strategy and automated functionalities.
+HIII DANIYAL

 # Covid 19 impact on learning patterns and individual growth
 *Gathered Data with data mining techniques and contributed in understanding individual behviour during covid 19 tenure.